Jeanolos/simplebanking/readme.md

 # Simple Banking

 Simple banking is a lua script that allows you to include a banking system in your server.
-This system uses EssentialMod cash, and a seperate bank balance field in the database, to allow the player to seperate 'on-character' cash from that stored safely away!
+This system uses EssentialMod cash, and a seperate bank balance column in the database, to allow the player to seperate 'on-character' cash from that stored safely away!

+Some ATMs or Banks may be missing.
+Alert me to them and I'll add them asap.

 ##### Requires EssentialMod